cueltschey/sni5gect-compact/docs/README.md

 # Sni5Gect
 > A framework for 5G NR sniffing and exploitation

 Sni5Gect (Sniffing 5G Inject) is a framework designed to sniff unencrypted messages sent between the base station and the UE, and inject messages to target User Equipment (UE) over-the-air at specific states of 5G NR communication.
-This can be used to carry out attacks such as crashing the UE modem, downgrading to earlier generations of networks, fingerprinting, or authentication bypass.
+It can be used to carry out attacks such as crashing the UE modem, downgrading to earlier generations of networks, fingerprinting, or authentication bypass.

 <img src="https://raw.githubusercontent.com/asset-group/Sni5Gect-5GNR-sniffing-and-exploitation/main/images/sni5gect-overview.png">